-After OCR is complete, a new PDF file will be opened in the program automatically, which is already searchable and editable.
+After OCR is complete, a new PDF file will be automatically opened in the program, which is already searchable and editable.
 You can click on the "Edit" button to start editing the content.
 Learn more about how to edit scanned PDFs on Mac here.

 The Best OCR Software on Mac

 PDFelement for Mac not only allows you to edit standard PDFs, but it also lets you modify scanned PDFs.
 With advanced OCR technology, image-based PDFs can be turned into editable text immediately.
-The OCR technology supports languages such as English, Japanese, Korean, Spanish, German, Portuguese, Chinese, and French, among others.
+OCR technology supports languages such as English, Japanese, Korean, Spanish, German, Portuguese, Chinese, and French.

-In addition, PDFelement for Mac is built with a number of editing tools that let you modify text, images and pages, or markup and comment on PDFs, plus more.
-The software also allows you convert your PDF file to or from various formats like Excel, Word, HTML, images, PPT, EPUB, and Text etc. It is fully compatible with macOS X 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave) and 10.15 (Catalina).
+Also, PDFelement for Mac is built with several editing tools that let you modify the text, images, and pages, or markup and comment on PDFs, plus more.
+This program lets you convert your PDF file to or from other file types, such as Excel, Word, HTML, images, PPT, EPUB, Text, etc. It is fully compatible with macOS X 10.12 (Sierra), 10.13 (High Sierra), 10.14 (Mojave), 10.15 (Catalina), and 11 (Big Sur).

 Tips: Preview Does Not Support OCR on Mac

-Preview is a built-in program on Mac, which can help you read, edit and manage PDF files, however this does not include scanned PDFs.
-If your PDF document is a scanned or image-based PDF file, then Preview won't be able to help you edit or make any changes to the PDF file because it does not have the OCR feature.
+Preview is a built-in program on Mac, which can help you read, edit, and manage PDF files.
+However, this does not include scanned PDFs.
+If your PDF document is a scanned or image-based PDF file, then Preview won't help you edit or make any changes to the PDF file because it does not have the OCR feature.

 Tips: Automator Can Not Extract Text from Scanned PDFs